 Key to our innovative approach is the implementation of a differentiated professional learning model for elementary teachers that recognizes and appreciates each individual teachers’ current readiness to integrate computational thinking concepts, practices, and principles across their core classroom curriculum.
 Our model then builds upon that individualized readiness with a strategic and comprehensive set of professional learning experiences throughout the school year using an integrated approach to the use of computational thinking tools and resources within instruction.

-For the 2019-20 and 2020-21 school year, our focus with the BETR-CT Project is with 10 elementary public schools in New York City.
-We are helping 80 elementary teachers at the 4th and 5th grade levels at our project school sites learn how to integrate Computational Thinking (CT) concepts and principles within their existing core curriculums.
+For the 2021-2022 school year, our focus with the BETR-CT Project is with 10 elementary public schools in New York City.
+We are helping 120 elementary teachers in the 2nd, 3rd, 4th and 5th grade levels at our project school sites learn how to integrate Computational Thinking (CT) concepts and principles within their existing core curriculums.
 Central to our model is meeting teachers where they are regarding CT.
 Using a proprietary evaluation tool developed for this project, we identify each individual teacher’s readiness and current level of proficiency with CT to determine an individualized professional learning plan that directly supports the unique growth and development needs of each teacher.
 Through this work, we aim to increase student knowledge and skills of CT to help support student learning and achievement across core curricular areas.
 It is also important for us to support learning for all types of learners (including ELL students, students with IEPs and students with lower levels of literacy) by increasing their knowledge and skills to articulate and apply computational thinking concepts and practices in one or more subject areas within their curriculum.

 Our model includes providing the following resources for the project teachers and schools: